We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Calcium carbonate
+- calcium carbonate

-- Calcium citrate
+- calcium citrate

 This is the cheapest and most widely available form.
 It contains 40% elemental calcium and therefore usually delivers a lot of calcium in a small serving.

 This form is more expensive.
-Twenty-one percent of it is elemental calcium, meaning you may need to take more tablets to get the amount of calcium you need.
+It is composed of 21% elemental calcium, meaning you may need to take more tablets to get the amount of calcium you need.